FAQ's - Vertrouwensketen

 What are the costs of the Secure Chain for users?

 The technical implementation of the Secure Chain runs via the Port Community System of Portbase.
-A large number of logistics service providers and inland operators already make use of Portbase’s services.
-For these existing services, they pay a subscription and a usage fee, both based on cost recovery.
-For the release and collection of containers via the Secure Chain, Portbase has expanded the relevant service provision in a cost-neutral manner by means of an extra authorisation layer.
-A new basic service is available for parties that are new to Portbase – and that only need to receive the release from the ship agent/shipping line and directly pass on this authorisation to a subsequent link.
-This service can be used free of charge.
-Please contact Portbase for more information.
-A company only incurs costs for the services of the own software supplier should an API interface be required.
+All shipping lines/ship agents and many logistics service providers and inland operators already utilise Portbase’s services.
+For these existing services, they pay a subscription fee and a usage fee based on cost recovery.
+For the release and collection of containers via the Secure Chain, Portbase has managed to expand the relevant services with an additional authorisation layer in a cost-neutral way thanks to external financing.

 Costs and financing